DivyaDarshini-21/Web-scraping-/README.md

 # Web-scraping-

-In this project we are Scraping  a website for some information about housing to rent.
+In this project we are scraping  a website for some information about housing to rent.

 We can export it to a csv file